lzh-mb-mod/RTSCamera/README.md

 - You can select your formations by clicking middle mouse button on soldiers.

-  - Selected troops will be highlighted with green outline.
+  - Selected troops will be highlighted with green outline when you open command panel in free camera mode.

 - Your formation targeted by the enemy formation will be highlighted with dark blue outline when you open command panel in free camera mode.